.

 What was the best 45 RPM record made by Elvis during his career?

-There are so many to choose from and the choices will probably be depending on who you ask.
+There are so many to choose from and the choices will be depending on who you ask.

 Some fans might pick one of his up tempo hits like